 It's not going to delay our workflow because that's taking place behind the scenes.
 What we can do now is grab our scrollbar and begin to scroll up and down and view these images.
 All right, well now that we've looked at how we can import photographs from a folder, let's take a look at another common scenario of importing and let's do that in the next movie.

 Chris starts with the Library module: the hub for importing, viewing, ranking and rating your photographs.
 Then he'll move to the Develop module and show how to make one-click enhancements, correct exposure, retouch distractions, and perform localized adjustments.
 Want to push photos to their creative limit, and share them with family friends?
-Chris also covers creating panoramas and books, slideshows, and custom print layouts.
+Chris also covers creating panoramas and books, slideshows, and custom print layouts, and making localized corrections.

 - Importing photographs from your computer or camera